dimitrisvamp/Tax_Advisor-Generative_AI_Model/README.md

 (about 20-25 seconds).
 Thi is happening because of the AI's responding time.
 In the database when u press "SUBMIT" button, are going to be inserted three values (income value, expenses value, advice).
 The application uses REST API, implemented with flask ( https://flask.palletsprojects.com/en/3.0.x/ ) and specifically "POST" endpoint, to get the income and expenses values from html file.
-Then the application utilizes the generative AI model to generate an advice based on theese values.
+Then the application utilizes the generative AI model to generate an advice based on theese values according to the project's needs
+( e.g propert questions that a user could make to get back advice for his taxes payments, how much money he could save for his retirement and personal entertainment, what he can do to reduce his taxes or how he can invest money ).
 Subsequently theese vaules (income, expenses, advice) are inserted into database.  <br>

 After the page refreshes, the user should press the "ADVICE NOW" button.
 Because the advice is already generated,